BioCloudLabs/blast/README.md

 ## 📍 Overview

-<code>BLAST is a crucial tool in bioinformatics, enabling researchers to quickly and efficiently identify sequences with high similarity, predict functions of unknown sequences, and explore evolutionary relationships.
-Its algorithm balances sensitivity and speed, making it suitable for analyzing large datasets.</code>
+<code>BioCloudLabs BLAST is a crucial API in bioinformatics, enabling researchers to quickly and efficiently identify sequences with high similarity, predict functions of unknown sequences, and explore evolutionary relationships in Azure</code>

 ---

 ## 📦 Features

 <code>
-─ High Speed: Optimized algorithms for rapid results with large databases.
+─ High Speed: Optimized algorithms for rapid results with large databases stored in Azure.
-─ Adjustable Sensitivity: User-configurable parameters to balance sensitivity and precision.
-─ Multi-Format Compatibility: Supports various common bioinformatics sequence formats.
-─ Visual Results: Generates graphical alignments and visualizations.
+─ Visual Results: Generates html alignments for visualize.
-─ Public Database Access: Integrates with numerous public biological sequence databases.
+─ Public Database Access: Integrates with numerous public Drosophila sequence databases.
 ─ Filtering Tools: Options to refine and filter searches for specific results.
 </code>